ClaudioVarandas/worldcup-notifications/README.md

 # FIFA World Cup 2018 notifications
-This is a WIP project, developed in a couple of hours, so please this is not a best example of best practises.
+This is a WIP project, developed in a couple of hours, so this is not a best example of best practises, and i did jut for fun :)
-I used the Laravel Zero project to fetch World Cup matches data and announces some events to notifications channels (Slack), i did this just for fun.
+I used the Laravel Zero project to fetch World Cup matches data and announces some events to notifications channels (Slack).

 ## Instructions
 - cp .env.example .env